MIC-DKFZ/patchly/README.md

 ## Usage

-Demonstration on how to use Samplify for sliding-window patchification and subsequent aggregation:
+Demonstration on how to use Patchly for sliding-window patchification and subsequent aggregation:
 ```python
 sampler = GridSampler(spatial_size, patch_size, patch_offset, image)
 aggregator = Aggregator(sampler, output_size)